hannah-lynn/essay-site/README.md

 A fully responsive, password protected, website to display essays and link to criteria using react tabs.

 I created this site for my apprenticeship in Software Development, I wanted to display my essays in website format, so criteria could be linked to, and easily found.
-I also wanted to solve the issue of having image that were too small on a word document, on the website, yu can hove and the image will grow larger so you can read it.
+I also wanted to solve the issue of having image that were too small on a word document, on the website, you can hover and the image will grow larger so you can read it.

 As I wasn't allowed to share the code I produced at my employment, I had to password protect the site, so only the examiner would be able to access.